 - 1. The permittee shall report monitoring results on Discharge Monitoring Report (DMR) to the ADEQ electronic submission portal MyDEQ.
 The permittee shall submit results of all monitoring required by this permit in a format that will allow direct comparison with the limitations and requirements of this permit.
 If no discharge occurs during a reporting period, the permittee shall specify "No discharge" on the DMR.
 The results of all discharge analyses conducted during the monitoring period shall be included in determinations of the monthly average and daily maximums reported on the DMRs if the analyses were by methods specified in Part II.A above, as applicable. - 2.
 DMRs and attachments are to be submitted by the 28th day of the month following the end of a monitoring period.
-See Part II.B.3 below for new reporting requirements for Discharge Characterization Testing.
 For example, if the monitoring period ends January 31st, the permittee shall submit the DMR by February 28th.
-The permittee shall electronically submit all compliance monitoring data and reports using the myDEQ electronic portal provided by ADEQ, except for Discharge Characterization Testing results, see Part II.B.3 below.
-The reports produced during a monitoring period are required to be electronically submitted with the DMR and include, but are not limited to, the following: - a.
+The permittee shall electronically submit all compliance monitoring data and reports using the myDEQ electronic portal provided by ADEQ.
+The reports required to be electronically submitted include, but are not limited to, the following: - a.
 Discharge Monitoring Reports - b.
-Original copies of laboratory reports - c.
+Original copies of laboratory results - c.
 AZPDES discharge flow records - d.
-Method detection limit studies (upon request by ADEQ) - e.
-Bench sheets or similar documentation for field testing parameters - 3.
-Discharge Characterization Testing results shall be submitted to ADEQ using the Discharge Characterization form provided by ADEQ.
-The form shall be submitted to ADEQ by emailing azpdes_data@azdeq.gov.
-The forms are to be submitted on an annual basis by January 28th of each year (i.e., all discharge characterization monitoring required in the calendar year 2024 shall be submitted by January 28, 2025). - a.
-Required fields of the form include, but are not limited to, the following: - i.
-Sample location;

-- ii.
-Parameter;

-- iii.
-Analytical test method used;

-- iv.
-Data qualifier;

-- v.
-Results;

-- vi.
-Units;

-- vii.
-Sampling date;

-- viii.
-Published MDL or ML (if a published method-specific ML is not available see Appendix A. Part B. Definitions: Minimum Level);

-- ix.
-The laboratory's MDL for the test method computed in accordance with Appendix B of 40 CFR 136;

-- x.
-Laboratory reporting limit; and

-- xi.
-The laboratory's lowest calibration standard concentration.

-- b.
-Original copies of laboratory reports, data logs, bench sheets, and other similar documentation for Discharge Characterization Testing shall be submitted through myDEQ with the last DMR of the calendar year (i.e., all laboratory reports for discharge characterization monitoring required in calendar year 2024 shall be submitted with the last 2024 DMR (due January 28, 2025).
+Bench sheets or similar documentation for field testing parameters

-- 4. If requested to participate, the permittee shall submit the results of the annual NPDES DMR/QA Study to ADEQ and ADHS for all laboratories used in monitoring compliance with this permit by December 31st of each year.
+3. If requested to participate, the permittee shall submit the results of the annual NPDES DMR/QA Study to ADEQ and ADHS for all laboratories used in monitoring compliance with this permit by December 31st of each year.
 The permittee shall also conduct any proficiency testing required by the NPDES DMR-QA Study for those parameters listed in the study that the permittee analyzes in house or tests in the field at the time of sampling (these parameters may include pH and total residual chlorine).
 All results of the NPDES DMR-QA Study shall be submitted to the email and addresses listed below, or submit by any other alternative mode as specified by ADEQ:

-Arizona Department of Environmental Quality Email: AZPDES@azdeq.gov
+Arizona Department of Environmental Quality

+Email: AZPDES@azdeq.gov